-The power trim & tilt system allows you to raise and lower the engine(s) for optimum performance in the water and for trailering, launching and beaching.
+The power trim & tilt system located on the shift control lever (Fig. 2.19.1).allows you to raise and lower the engine to achieve optimum performance and is used for trailering, launching and beaching.

-The switches are a momentary type switch; which means that constant pressure must be applied to the switch during the raising and lowering cycle.

-The trim switches are used to obtain an ideal boat angle (in relation to the water surface) for a given load and water condition.
-In most cases, best all around performance is obtained with the engine adjusted so that the boat will run at a 3° to 5° angle to the water.
+The engine trim is controlled by a momentary rocker switch, where constant pressure must be applied to the switch during the raising and lowering cycles.
+Use the power trim switch to obtain ideal boat angle (in relation to the water surface) for a given load and water condition.
+In most cases the best all-round performance is obtained when the boat runs at an angle between a 3 to 5 degrees.